 Most people fail in raising captive birds because they don’t “speak bird”.
 It is essential to look at a pet bird holistically because every component of their life impacts their behavior.

-They tend to have a different “flavor” than the ones we get via email and help scout
+They tend to have a different “flavor” than the ones we get via email and help scout.

 Not only is the cage set up important but what happens once the bird is out of the cage is very important – to the bird.
 Diet and nutrition have a major impact on a bird but so does the fact that the bird has clipped wings or is flighted.
-Having full-spectrum light on a timer 12 hours a day and 12 hours of darkness during the night the night.
+Have full-spectrum light on a timer 12 hours a day and 12 hours of darkness during the night.

 Females parrots react differently than males especially when they are in their brooding mode.
 Then you’ll find different personalities based upon the sex of a given species.